indieSoftware/Navigator/README.md

 ```
 It's that simple.

 ManagedNavigationStack creates a NavigationStack for you and installs the associated Navigator environment variable that "manages" the stack.
-It also provides support for navigation options like automatically presenting sheets and fullScreenCovers.
+It provides the NavigationPath and also supports navigation options like automatically presenting sheets and fullScreenCovers.

 Those with sharp eyes might have noticed something missing in the above code.
 We're using `NavigationLink` with a destination value, but where's the `.navigationDestination(for: HomeDestinations.self) { ... )` modifier?